Are saunas and ice baths good for wrestlers?

 ✅ Feeling of well-being and mental relaxation

-- Using ice baths immediately after strength training → can limit muscular adaptations.
+- Using ice baths right after strength training → can limit muscle adaptations.

-- Staying too long → Extreme cold or heat, if applied incorrectly, can cause skin damage or dizziness.
+- Staying in too long → Improperly applied extreme cold or heat can cause skin damage or dizziness.

 - Not hydrating properly after the sauna → excessive fluid loss.

-- Relying only on this and neglecting nutrition or sleep.
+- Relying solely on this and neglecting nutrition or sleep.

 7. When to use them (and when not to)?